Sukinda: Location

 National Highway 200 passes through Sukinda.
 Sukinda is flanked by the Mahagiri range and the Daitari range, Sukinda Valley spreads over an area of 50 km2 from Kansa to Maruabil in Jajpur District.
 In the middle of this valley flows a natural stream, Damsala, and it joins river Brahmani at a point further from the valley.

 Natural Resources

 Sukinda has an abundance of chromite, around 97% of India's total deposits.

 The valley is abundant in the deposits of chromite and has the largest open cast chromite ore mines in the world.
 Around 12 mines operate in the area without proper environmental controls, and pollution caused by the mines is a major health hazard.

 60% of the drinking water contains hexavalent chromium at levels more than double international standards and as per an Indian health group estimations 84.75% of deaths in the mining areas — where regulations are non-existent — are due to chromite-related diseases.
 There has been virtually no attempt to clean up the contamination.
-The city is also in the list of most polluted cities in the world.
+Sukinda is also on the list of the most polluted cities in the world.